carlobonamico/angularjs-advanced/app/08/README.md

-#Lab 04
+#Lab 08
 Esercizio:

-* trasformare il cart object in un cartService
+* Create a controller to display special offers when the cart contains at least N items
-* farne lo unit test
+* write a unit test

-* Definire un modulo di servizi offers.services che dipende dal cart
-* definire un provider configurabile in termini di
-* minimo numero di prodotti che da diritto allo sconto